We Sell No Products Whatsoever

 Our sole purpose is unbiased, objective financial, tax and estate planning advice

 Financial planning is the integration of all aspects of your family’s finances, including retirement, tax and estate planning, coupled with investment and insurance strategies.
 True financial planning is a process, not a product.

-Advice-only financial planning should not be confused with fee-based investment management, where an investor pays an annual fee to their investment advisor based on a percentage of their investments.
-A fee-based approach is simply a way to pay your investment advisor.
+Fee-only, advice-only financial planning should not be confused with fee-based investment management, where an investor pays an annual fee to their investment adviser based on a percentage of their investments.
+A fee-based approach is simply a way to pay your investment adviser.

-Advice-only financial planning keeps advice and potential products separate, so most clients who work with an advice-only financial planner will also have a separate investment advisor and insurance agent.
+Fee-only, advice-only financial planning keeps advice and potential products separate, so most clients who work with a fee-only, advice-only financial planner will also have a separate investment adviser and insurance agent.

-Advice-only financial planning fees are charged for comprehensive financial advice and are based on expertise required, complexity, and time required.
-Advice-only financial planners are professionals and charge their fees much like other professionals such as lawyers or accountants.
+Fee-only, advice-only financial planning fees are charged for comprehensive financial advice and are based on expertise required, complexity, and time required.
+Fee-only, advice-only financial planners are professionals and charge their fees much like other professionals such as lawyers or accountants.
 The fees have nothing to do with a client’s income or assets, meaning every client is just as important as the next, and that our advice is totally unbiased.
-This is in contrast to the traditional provision of financial or investment advice, where minimum investment levels apply and compensation is paid to the advisor based on product choices.
-It means advice-only financial planning is accessible by anybody on a completely objective basis.
+This is in contrast to the traditional provision of financial or investment advice, where minimum investment levels apply and compensation is paid to the adviser based on product choices.
+It means fee-only, advice-only financial planning is accessible by anybody on a completely objective basis.

-What’s the return of investment from working with a advice-only, advice-only financial advisor?
+What’s the return on investment from working with a fee-only, advice-only financial adviser?
 It’s hard to say, because we never know what we’re going to find under the hood until we get started.
-In many cases, there are explicit returns by achieving goals like better tax efficiency, but most clients would also tout the implicit benefit of working with a trusted advisor with no conflicts of interest who can answer many of the questions that others cannot.
+In many cases, there are explicit returns by achieving goals like better tax efficiency, but most clients would also tout the implicit benefit of working with a trusted adviser with no conflicts of interest who can answer many of the questions that others cannot.